saluteyang/saluteyang.github.io/_posts/2019-07-01-life-and-death-clf.md

     sns.pairplot(sample, hue='AdoptionSpeed', plot_kws=dict(alpha=.3, edgecolor='none'))
 ```

-I proceded to use a logistic regression model as the baseline, paying attention to the features that are "large".
+I proceded to use a logistic regression model as the baseline, paying attention to the features that have "large" effects.
 This will become more interesting when I tested out tree-based models later and plotted out features by importance.
 As in the latter instance, the direction of influence is not known, only the degree of information gain.

 ```python
 feature_coefs = pd.DataFrame({'feature': feature_names, 'coef': logit.coef_[0]})